Kantapatlao/FRA333_HW3_6501_6515/README.md

 2. Chawit Supcharoen ID: 65340500015

 ## Too long; Didn't read!
-This repository host FRA333 Homework#3 answer.
-The code consist of 3 files.
+This repository hosts FRA333 Homework#3 answer.
+Three important files in this repo are:

 1. **FRA333_HW3_6501_6515.py** is the answer compute using velocity propagation method.
 2. **testScript.py** is a script used to proof the answer is correct with the help of roboticstoolbox-python package.